ueberdosis/tiptap/docs/api/nodes/code-block.md

 Type <code>&grave;&grave;&grave;&nbsp;</code> (three backticks and a space) or <code>&Tilde;&Tilde;&Tilde;&nbsp;</code> (three tildes and a space) and a code block is instantly added for you.
 You can even specify the language, try writing <code>&grave;&grave;&grave;css&nbsp;</code>.
 That should add a `language-css` class to the `<code>`-tag.

-::: warning Restrictions
+::: warning No syntax highlighting
 The CodeBlock extension doesn’t come with styling and has no syntax highlighting built-in.
-It’s [on our roadmap](/api/nodes/code-block-lowlight) though.
+Try the [CodeBlockLowlight](/api/nodes/code-block-lowlight) extension if you’re looking for code blocks with syntax highlighting.
 :::

 ## Installation